-MEDICAL TECHNOLOGY AT JERSEY SHORE UNIVERSITY MEDICAL CENTER & MONMOUTH MEDICAL CENTER
+MEDICAL LABORATORY SCIENCE AT JERSEY SHORE UNIVERSITY MEDICAL CENTER & MONMOUTH MEDICAL CENTER

-Students follow a designated program in biology at Georgian Court for three years, following the recommendations of the American Society of Clinical Pathology.
-This program includes the required biology, chemistry, physics and mathematics courses for a B.S. in Biology degree plus, as biology electives, certain courses that prepare the student for the medical technology program.
+Students follow the designated Medical Laboratory Science Track program in biology at Georgian Court for three years, following the recommendations of the American Society of Clinical Pathology.
+This program includes the required biology, chemistry, physics and mathematics courses for a B.A. or B.S. in Biology degree plus, as biology electives, certain courses that prepare the student for the medical technology program.
 For the fourth year, students take courses in medical technology at an affiliated hospital, and receive Georgian Court biology credit for those courses by registering for BI401 and BI402 at Georgian Court.
-At the completion of the fourth year, students receive a B.S. in biology from Georgian Court.
+At the completion of the fourth year, students receive a B.A. or B.S. in biology from Georgian Court.
+Students must have a minimum cumulative GPA of 2.8.
 After passing a nationally administered examination, they become registered Medical Technologists (MT-ASCP).